yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps.md

     ![On the screen, all three stages are shown: dev, test, and production.](images/stepbystep/media/image100.png "The final release pipeline")

 13. Now you will enable the continuous deployment trigger, so the release process automatically begins as soon as a build successfully completes.
-To do this, click on the lightning bolt icon in the Artifacts window.
+To do this, select the lightning bolt icon in the Artifacts window.

 14. This will bring up the Continuous deployment trigger panel.
 Change the setting to "Enabled".

     ![On the screen, Continuous deployment artifact lightning bolt is highlighted and the Continuous deployment trigger is enabled.](images/stepbystep/media/image101.png "Enable the continuous deployment trigger")

-15. Click Save, and confirm your changes by clicking "OK".
+15. Select Save, and confirm your changes by clicking "OK".
 Then, close the panel.

 Congratulations!
 You have completed the creation of a release pipeline with three stages.